bitshares/bitshares.github.io-old/_technologies/en/price-stable-cryptocurrencies.md

 to volatility in the premium, but that risk is limited to $0.05 in this example.
 In practice, the premium is expected to be relatively stable and predictable.

 ## The BTS Buyer
 A buyer with dollars, looking to buy BTS, knows that 1 BitUSD can be used to buy $1 worth of BTS (plus the current premium).
 He also knows that this premium can never be negative, because of the option to force-settle at the price feed.
-In this situation, he can know with certainty that if he can convince someone with BitUSD to sell for $1.00, he can buy more BTS than if he simply buys BTS with his dollars directly.
+In this situation, he can know with certainty that if he can convince someone with BitUSD to sell for
+$1.00, he can buy more BTS than if he simply buys BTS with his dollars directly.
 The higher the premium, the more incentive exists to buy BitUSD for $1.00.

 This means that, in a BTS bear market, the BitUSD price gives the highest premium of the BTS price, and BitUSD becomes the easiest to sell.
 In practice, the BitUSD:USD market will reflect the premium, and traders will usually be unable to find anyone willing to sell for exactly $1.00.

 If a buyer is looking to purchase a large quantity of BTS without moving the price, he can start by buying up BitUSD with dollars.
 This will slowly raise the BitUSD:USD price, which is a signal to other market participants.
 A careful buyer might be able to avoid signaling the market.
 Then, after acquiring the position in BitUSD, the buyer can request forced-settlement all at once and get the price feed on the entire purchase.

-Because all positions and trades are visible on the block chain, all of this trading activity can be factored into the price, minimizing any potential profits to be made by attempted manipulation.
+Because all positions and trades are visible on the blockchain, all of this trading activity can be factored into the price, minimizing any potential profits to be made by attempted manipulation.

 ## The Merchant